BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !img("hidden006.png")

-- (A): *Poké Ball*
+- (A): *Poke Ball*
 - (B): *Oran Berry*
 - (C): *Ability Capsule*

 The Ability Capsule will become unobtainable after some more story events, so grab it while you can.
-In Reborn, you get to choose the Pokémon's target ability when you use one, including hidden abilities.
+In Reborn, you get to choose the Pokemon's target ability when you use one, including hidden abilities.

 Choosing to save this Oran Berry for the first gym isn't a bad idea... though we can instead now enter the house immediately on the right back in Lower Peridot Ward to get **Skitty**.
 Back up from here there are some trainers.